 - Curly/textured: sulfate-free

-- Sensitive scalp: sulfate-free trial
+- Sensitive scalp: sulfate-free access

 - Normal hair, no concerns: sulfates fine